allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### Our scale

-We first deployed Graphite a year ago, in August 2014.
+We first deployed Graphite for microservices a year ago, in August 2014.
 It has been growing rapidly since: during last half a year (from February 2015 till August 2015) we tripled amount of gathered metrics: from 1,000,000 metrics/minute to 3,000,000 metrics/minute and the demand is still growing.

 ![Traffic in last 6 months](img/articles/2015-09-01-scailing-graphite/graphite-traffic.png)

+This volume of data came as a surprise at first .
+In comparison, metrics gathered from our old monolithic application deployed on hundreds of servers reaches 200,000 metrics/minute at most.

 ### Why cloud?

 When we started working with Graphite there was a lot of discussion whether we should invest in baremetal machines or stick with our private [OpenStack](https://www.openstack.org/) based cloud.
 Most of discussions about Graphite on the Internet revolved around performance bottlenecks on some huge metal machines with sick amounts of CPUs and RAM.
 Since we would hit the wall sooner or later, we decided to create Graphite deployment that would scale horizontally, and cloud seemed like a good (and cheap) place to start.

 ### Architecture

 As our Graphite deployment grew, we experimented with different approaches to architecture.
 Each of them was suitable at the time and gave us the capacity that we needed.
 Evolutionary approach meant that we could learn the tools at hand at steady pace and gave us the way to start up quickly.
 Of course hitting the transition points was bit more stressful, so was handling the clients and data migration.
-Having that in mind, with team of great engineers sometimes it's better to deliver fast and adopt to the situation as rules of the game change.
+Having that in mind, with team of great engineers it's better to deliver fast and adopt to the situation as rules of the game change, than to spend months trying to grasp the unknown with plans and estimations only to be surprised by the production traffic.

 ### Getting started